 With respect to costs, according to Table A-61 below, the cost of vacant land in Mt.
 Shasta increases as the size of the lot decreases (as of November 2022), with an average cost of \$3.99 per square foot.
 Ultimately it appears the cost of new construction may be the one of the significant factors inhibiting housing production.
 As discussed below in section 8.1.C, the cost of a single-story four-cornered 1,500 square foot home of good-quality construction in the greater Redding area (located about one hour south) to be approximately \$366 per square foot.
 This cost estimate includes a two-car garage and central heating and air conditioning.
 The total construction costs excluding land costs are estimated at approximately \$548,800 (as of November 2022), which is nearly \$90,000 more than the November 2022 median home sales price in Mt.
 Shasta (median sold home price of \$459,000 based on homes listed on Realtor.com).
-It appears that recent increases in construction costs, and more recently increased cost of borrowing, have the potential to constrain new housing construction and rehabilitation of existing housing.
+It appears that recent increases in construction and rehabilitation of existing housing.